2000 Tampa Bay Buccaneers season: Week 17 at Green Bay Packers

 Late in the fourth quarter, Favre drove the Packers into Tampa Bay territory, looking to win the game.
 With 1:54 to go in regulation, Favre was intercepted by Jamie Duncan at the Tampa Bay 28, and Duncan returned the ball 15 yards to the Green Bay 43.
 In just over a minute and a half, King drove the Buccaneers to the Green Bay 22-yard line.
 With 13 seconds to go, Gramatica attempted a potential game-winning 40-yard field goal, but the kick sailed wide right.
 The game went into overtime, and the Packers won the coin toss.
 On the first drive of overtime, kicker Ryan Longwell won the game for Green Bay.

 The loss was devastating for Tampa Bay, especially when Minnesota lost later that afternoon.
 After forcing four turnovers, and battling back from a 14-point deficit, Tampa Bay's postseason outlook changed dramatically.
 Instead of winning their division and securing a first-round bye (and a legitimate shot at a "home game" for Super Bowl XXXV held at their very own Raymond James Stadium), the Buccaneers instead saw themselves fall to a wild card, having to play on the road at the Eagles.
 The loss also meant Tampa Bay fell to 0–19 in games under 40 F., and their losing streak at Green Bay extended to 11 games.
 Afterwards, Gramatica took blame for the loss saying "It hurts because I let the guys down."
+Despite the win, Green Bay was eliminated from the playoffs.